lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The first byte of the Plaintext contains the original packet code, followed by the message code, the class E options, and, if present, the original message Payload preceded by its payload marker.

 An AEAD algorithm now encrypts the Plaintext.
 This integrity protects the Security Context parameters and, eventually, any class I options from the Outer Header.
-Currently, no CoAP options are marked class I. The resulting Ciphertext becomes the new payload of the OSCORE message, as illustrated in {{Fig-full-oscore}}.
+The resulting Ciphertext becomes the new payload of the OSCORE message, as illustrated in {{Fig-full-oscore}}.

 As defined in {{RFC5116}}, this Ciphertext is the encrypted Plaintext's concatenation of the authentication tag.
 Note that Inner Compression only affects the Plaintext before encryption.
 Thus only the first variable-length of the Ciphertext can be reduced.
 The authentication tag is fixed in length and is considered part of the cost of protection.